 Balanced Calendar – Learning in All Seasons

 Swan School prides itself in putting children first.
 Since 1983 we have always asked ourselves, “What is best for children?
 What supports the educational needs of Swan School students?”
-Recently when we were reviewing the school’s strategic plan, we began looking at the structure of the academic calendar in the context of these questions and we realized that there is a better way.
+A few years ago we looked at the structure of the academic calendar in the context of these questions and we realized that there is a better way.

 - A better flow of time in school and time out of school.

 - Increased information retention.

 - A calendar that supports a more individualized education as well as student needs.

 - More flexibility for experiential education.

 - Opportunity to incorporate more outdoor educational experiences and field trips.